lukestein/stata-latex-workflows/README.md

 **Stata commands to generate tex files using tex code included in a do file**

-Install using `ssc install texdoc, replace`.
+Install using `ssc install texdoc, replace`

 [Package page](http://repec.sowi.unibe.ch/stata/texdoc/)